etmch5341/cloth-simulation/featurestoimplement.md

  - ~~removed gravity setting~~
  - ~~Finish toggling (for all current features and ensure that they work)~~
  - ~~Different Tests: Demo diff # of faces~~

+#### 5/1
  - Squishy Object (squishy ball) Implementation
  - Peridynamics Implementation

-#### 5/1
+ - visualization mode to cloth
  - Free tests
  - Toggling for All new tests and items implemented from 4/30
  - Additional Features